Dulcinea Langfelder: The Company

 In 1985, she founded her own company which she named Virtuous Circle Dance theatre.
 Since then her works have toured around the world.

 In 1997, she changed her company's name to Dulcinea Langfelder & Co.

 Dulcinea Langfelder & Co. is a non-profit organization that creates and presents multidisciplinary shows worldwide.
-The company aims to brighten life with entertaining creations that also refreshes our minds and souls.
+The company aims to brighten life with entertaining creations that also refresh our minds and souls.

 With a tragicomic background, her work combines drama, dance and multimedia, going through disciplinary and cultural barriers.

 Dulcinea Langfelder & Co. created a total of seven shows, which have been broadcast in 7 languages on 5 continents.